Braunschweig-class corvette: Contracting

 The contract for first five ships was awarded in December 2001 Blohm+Voss, at that time owned by ThyssenKrupp Marine Systems, Nordseewerke, and Friedrich Lurssen Werft.
 The first ship, the Braunschweig, built at Blohm+Voss, was launched in April 2006 and was commissioned in April 2008.
 The second ship was commissioned in 2008.
 The final three ships in Batch I were commissioned in 2013.
 Severe problems with the gearing provided by MAAG GmbH of Winterthur, Switzerland, delayed the commissioning of the corvettes.
 Further issues occurred with the air-conditioning system and exposure to toxins from exhaust and missile systems.

 In May 2015, the Israeli government ordered four Sa'ar 6-class corvettes, whose design by ThyssenKrupp Marine Systems will be loosely based on that of the Braunschweig-class corvette, but with engineering changes to render the baseline platform more militarily robust.

 In April 2017, the German government announced a contract for a further five ships to the same group as before, but the process under which it had been awarded was challenged at the German Federal Cartel Office by the German Naval Yards and the contract was voided in May.

 In September 2017, the German Navy commissioned the construction of five more corvettes in a consortium of North German shipyards.
 Lürssen will be the main contractor in the production of the vessels.
 The contract is worth around 2 billion euros.
 In April 2018, the German government announced the specific arrangements under which the five new K130s would be built.

 Plans to build a third batch (i.e. ships 11–15) are under consideration, ships from the first batch (i.e. ships 1–5) would be decommissioned from 2025 and sold to a NATO ally in order to avoid modernization costs.

 In September 2022 it was reported that increasing difficulties in integrating the command and control systems for the Batch 2 ships had resulted in a cost growth of 401 million Euros and at least a two year delay for the completion of the lead Batch 2 vessel, and potentially cascading delays for the next two ships in the Batch 2 program as well.

+Sabotage

+In February 2025, German media reported an incident aboard Emden.
+During a routine maintenance check on the yet to complete corvette, significant amounts of metal shavings were found in the main gear.
+If the engine had been started, these objects would have caused significant damage, further delaying the programme.
+The Hamburg State Criminal Police Office and the German Military Counterintelligence Service BAMAD are conducting an investigation, suspecting sabotage.